technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 <img src="./media/image11.png"
 style="width:6.26806in;height:2.9625in" />

-## Task 2: Manage a User in Omnichannel for Customer Service
+### Task 2: Manage a user in Omnichannel for Customer Service

 1. Start by accessing the **Dynamics 365 Customer Service admin center**.